 Titleist AVX Golf Ball Reviews: The Features

-So, what makes the Avx ball what it really is?
+So, what makes the ball Avx what it really is?
 Let’s find out.

-Also, it works with the lower-compression, high-speed core to produce more speed and distance.
+Also, it works with the lower-compression, high-speed core to produce more ball speed and distance.
 It is most noticeable on long and mid irons, providing lower spins.

-3. The Cover Layer
+The Cover Layer

-All the layers of the Titleist AVX combined make it what it is.
+All the layers of the ball combined make it what it is.
 In other words, you say that each part balances the other.
-The softcore is balanced by the outer layer.
+The soft core is balanced by the outer layer.

 Only when you are an engineer will you be able to understand how much difference just little changes can make.
 You can understand simply right now, but how do engineers do it?
 I always wonder.

 Apparently, dimples are a simple part of the golf ball, and the AVX designers manipulated it a bit.
-Instead of getting the traditional shape and depth, the AVX ball got 352 spherically tiled catenary aerodynamic dimples.
+Instead of getting the traditional shape and depth, the ball got 352 spherically tiled catenary aerodynamic dimples.
 Apparently, the dimples are shallower in-depth and have more sharp edges.

 How does it affect the ball flight?
 Well, the sharp edges naturally create more resistance.
 As a result, the ball has a lower flight (fighting the nature of the softcore again).

 Titleist advertises this ball as a low spin, low flight, and long-distance one.
-And, that is exactly what it is.
+And that is exactly what it is.
 The low flight makes you go a few yards more.
 Furthermore, the dimples reduce spin and flight as well.
 With that, you manage to go even more straight.

 The trouble is with the short game.
 The ball will be a bit slow around the green and you will have to hit it harder.
 Otherwise, the AVX Titleist will be stuck around the green.

-Titleist AVX Golf Ball: Pros and Cons:
+Titleist AVX Golf Balls: FAQs:

-2. How is the AVX different from the Pro V1 and Pro V1x?
+How is the AVX different from the Pro V1 and Pro V1x?